ecogodi/fprime/README.md

     // a non-function step of given value is replaced by `next(null, value)`
 ```
 This notation makes use of the [`F.result` helper][fresult], see later.
-Nota bene: this notation by default has a lower priority than the map/array ones.
+Nota bene: this notation by default has a lower priority than the map/array ones, thus a step such as `{a:1,b:2}` will be interpreted as a parallel of two value steps, rather than an array value.

 #### Composition
 Compact notations _can_ be nested: